wireservice/csvkit/docs/common_arguments.rst

 These arguments can be used to override csvkit's default "smart" parsing of CSV files.
 This may be necessary, for example, if the input file uses a particularly unusual quoting style or has an encoding that is incompatible with UTF-8.

 For example, to disable CSV sniffing, set :code:`--snifflimit 0` and then, if necessary, set the :code:`--delimiter` and :code:`--quotechar` options yourself.
+Or, set :code:`--snifflimit -1` to use the entire file as the sample, instead of the first 1024 bytes.

 To disable type inference, add the :code:`--no-inference` flag.

 The output of csvkit's tools is always formatted with "default" formatting options.
 This means that when executing multiple csvkit commands (either with a pipe or through intermediary files) it is only ever necessary to specify these arguments the first time (and doing so for subsequent commands will likely cause them to fail).